s311354/Louis/_posts/2022-04-09-Topological_Sort.md

 tags: [Algorithms, C_C_plus_plus]
 ---

 "In computer science, a topological sort or topological ordering of a directed graph is a linear ordering of its vertices such that for every directed edge uv from vertex u to vertex v, u comes before v in the ordering.
-For instance, <span style="background-color: #FFFF00">the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks.</span> Precisely, a topological sort is a graph traversal in which each node v is visited only after all its dependencies are visited." .. from Wiki
+For instance, the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this application, a topological ordering is just a valid sequence for the tasks. <span style="background-color: #FFFF00">Precisely, a topological sort is a directed graph traversal in which each node is visited only after all its dependencies are visited.</span>" .. from Wiki page

 ## Brief ##
 A topological sort is a linear ordering of vertices in a directed acyclic graph (DAG).
 Directed graph can be used to indicate precedence among a set of events.
 In many applications, we use directed acyclic graphs to indicate precedence among events.
 For example, in a scheduling problem, there is a set of tasks and a set of constraints specifying the order of these tasks.
 In this post, I would like to briefly discuss about several practices for the applications of topolgical sort (Course Schedule, Parallel Courses).